 Arthur Sutherland rose from a junior clerk in a shipbuilding company to founding his Sutherland Steamship Company in 1896 and would become Chairman of seven shipping companies and a Director of four others.
 He was also involved in coal exporting and rope manufacture, was a millionaire by 1912 and was knighted in 1920.
+He owned large docks on the Thames, was a Freeman of the City of London, and was sometime owner of Aston Martin and Dunstanburgh Castle.

 Always suspicious of socialism, he was against strike action and nationalisation, yet worked amicably with Methodist trade unionists, whom he saw as 'doughty and sporting opponents who said what they meant' and who had 'the intensity of pit-row chapel behind them'.

 As a member of the Newcastle Methodist Coalfields Committee, he contributed to the easing of tensions between WM capitalists and PM trade unionists.
-He is credited with turning the Depression round in the North East by injecting £1million in 1935 into the building of 17 ships on the Tyne which set the then highest standards of crew accommodation and safety.
+He is credited with turning the Depression round in the North East by injecting £1million in 1935 into the building of 17 ships on the Wear which set the then highest standards of crew accommodation and safety.

 He was Lord Mayor of Newcastle 1918 and bequeathed his town house, 'Thurso', to the Newcastle Council as its Mansion House, a role it still fulfils.
 He is buried in the Nonconformist section of Newcastle's Jesmond Old Cemetery.